Wye to Canterbury – 12.5 miles – 1-2 days.

 The woods continue for some miles, and you may forget that Kent is the most populous county in Britain.
 But eventually trees end, and you find yourself on a small road, from which you soon leave to cut across a farm.
 The field rises into Shalmsford Street, a linear village which you are going to entirely skirt via a long back-alley shortcut.

 The alleyway takes you to a road leading to Chartham, a classic old English village with a Green featuring red phone box and Tudor houses.
 But equally typical is its sadly locked Church, the otherwise wonderful St Mary’s.
 If you have time, chase down the keyholders from a phone number displayed on the porch door.

 The village green The pub, The Artichoke, is 15th Century classic and well worth a quick stop.
-But don’t linger, for you have miles yet to tread…
+Or, if you’d like to make your pilgrimage more leisurely, you can stay the night just beyond Chartham at the AirBnB Cockering Farm Manor House, just beyond for you have miles yet to tread…

 From Chartham you follow water.
 The long straight track along the River Stour is a different world, full of people, children on bicycles and dog-walkers all saying hello.
 Be sure not to miss the bridge that backtracks you past the Church at Milton.
 And do be sure to take the green underpass to avoid crossing the A28 road.
 You are now approaching Canterbury, so traffic is an unfortunate reality.
 There’s not huge volumes, but after the deep quiet of the woods, everything can seem busy and loud.